 The Prabhuji Mission was founded in 2003 with the aim of preserving his vision and literary work.

 For fifteen years (1995–2010), Prabhuji accepted a few monastic disciples who expressly requested to be initiated.
 In 2010, he stopped accepting monastic disciples, followers, devotees, or visitors.
 Currently, he only guides a small number of serious disciples who have decided to stay with their master.

-In 2011, the Prabhuji Ashram (monastery) was founded in the Catskills Mountains in upstate New York, USA.
-The Prabhuji Ashram is the headquarters of the Prabhuji Mission and the residence of the monastic disciples.
+In 2011, the Ramakrishnananda Ashram (monastery) was founded in the Catskills Mountains in Upstate New York, USA.
+The Ramakrishnananda Ashram is the headquarters of the Prabhuji Mission and the residence of the monastic disciples.
 The ashram organizes humanitarian projects such as the “Prabhuji Food Distribution Program” and “Prabhuji Toy Distribution Program.”
 Prabhuji operates various humanitarian projects due to his experience that “to serve the part is to serve the Whole.”

 In January 2012, Prabhuji’s health forced him to officially renounce public life and stop managing the mission.
 Since then, he has lived in solitude, completely away from the public, writing and absorbed in contemplation.
 He shares his experience and wisdom in books and filmed talks.

 Prabhuji is a respected member of the American Philosophical Association, the American Association of Philosophy Teachers, the American Association of University Professors, the Southwestern Philosophical Society, the Authors Guild Professional Organization for Writers, the National Writers Union, PEN America, the International Writers Association, the National Association of Independent Writers and Editors, and the National Writers Association.